-In Tampere you get to see lots of different animals, for example in Särkänniemi: exotic fish in the Aquarium and at Doghill there are sweet sheep, chickens, ponies, puppies and pigs.
+In Tampere you get to see lots of different animals, for example in Särkänniemi: exotic fish in the Aquarium and at Doghill there are sweet sheep, chickens, ponies, pigs and many other animal friends (Doghill is open from June 13).
+You can find sheep grazing in Tampere in Tesoma’s Kohmanpuisto and Peltolammi’s Rukkamäenpuisto.
 But if you want to get to a stroking distance, there are some great places for that as well!

-Also in Pälkäne, you can find the Niitty-Seppälä farm and petting zoo, where both children and adults will enjoy themselves.
+Also in Pälkäne, you can find the Niitty-Seppälä farm and petting zoo (open from June 12), where both children and adults will enjoy themselves.
 Piglets, a pony, bunnies, chickens and goatlings, also walked horse riding is available.
 Do you dare to visit the Ogre’s Cave?
 If not, there’s also a nature trail with tricky questions to solve along the way, and on the playground there’s a slide, a merry-go-round and swings to make your head spin.
 At the farm you can also pick your own berries or buy them from the market.
 The farm café is open for visitors in the summer.

 Tampere is also not far away from the home of the only giant pandas in the Nordic countries – Ähtäri!
 In addition to pandas Lumi and Pyry, there are dozens of Scandinavian animals to be observed in their natural habitat.
 Pack up a picnic and enjoy a day in Ähtäri with the whole family! Ähtäri is open from June 1.